garrandall/popular-music-data/tracks/believer-imagine-dragons.md

 Third things third
 Send a prayer to the ones up above
-All the hate that you've heard has turned your spirit to a dove, oh ooh Your spirit up above, oh ooh
+All the hate that you've heard has turned your spirit to a dove, oh oh Your spirit up above, oh oh

 I was choking in the crowd
 Building my rain up in the cloud